mozilla/ember-cli-fxos/README.md

 ### Manifest File
 Every FireFox OS application requires a [manifest file](https://developer.mozilla.org/en-US/Apps/Build/Manifest) in the root of your project.

-After installing the addon, you'll see a `manifest.webapp` file was created in your application's /public directory.
+This addon creates a `manifest.webapp` in your application's `/public` directory.
 Any values that start with `@@` (e.g. `@@appName`) will be pulled from your `package.json` at build time.
-Reference the MDN link above for additional information on configuring your manifest file.
+Reference [MDN](https://developer.mozilla.org/en-US/Apps/Build/Manifest) for additional information on configuring your manifest file.

 ## Validation
-After running `ember build`, your final manifest file will be compiled into the /dist directory.
+After running `ember build`, your final manifest file will be compiled into the `/dist` directory.
 To validate the manifest file and check for any errors or warnings, run:

 `ember fxos:validate`